omariosc/oxmedica-cryptography-and-cybersecurity/Practicals/6 Dissecting a PC.md

 2. **Tools and Safety:**
    - Explain the tools needed to safely open a computer case.

+   ANSWER: Opening a computer case requires some basic tools and equipment, such as a screwdriver with a magnetic tip to remove the screws, a flashlight to illuminate the inside of the case and locate components, a can of compressed air to blow away dust and debris from the fans and other parts, a soft brush to gently clean the surfaces of the components, and a pair of tweezers to remove any small objects or wires that may obstruct the case.

    - Emphasize the importance of grounding to avoid static electricity damage.

+  ANSWER: Grounding helps to direct electrical current safely away from sensitive components and channels it into the ground, reducing the risk of electrical shock, damage, and fires.
+Proper grounding is critical in ensuring the safety and reliability of electrical systems.
+Electrical grounding serves as a vital safety measure in any electrical system.

 ### Part 2: Disassembling a PC (45 minutes)

 1. **Opening the Case:**
    - Demonstrate how to open a computer case safely.

+Show the location of screws and latches that need to be removed.

  - Show the location of screws and latches that need to be removed.

 2. **Removing Components:**
    - Demonstrate how to remove the following components: